Skip to main content

 father holding son in front of a house

-How long does your preapproval last?
+How long does your conditional approval last?

-In fact, you may have to go through the entire preapproval process again if you wait too long.
+In fact, you may have to go through the entire conditional approval process again if you wait too long.
 In a hot market, which aptly describes most of Washington state, you need to be prepared to move quickly and make offers on homes that meet your criteria before someone else does.

 First-time homebuyer tips